 Certified Desktop

-Certified Desktop is licensed and deployed to campus units by IT support professionals.
+Certified Desktop is a suite of security related applications and configurations licensed and deployed to campus endpoints to units by IT support professionals with reporting.
 Individual users who are interested in installing the data security tools that are part of Certified Desktop on their Cornell-owned laptop or desktop computer should contact local IT administrators.

 What Is Certified Desktop?

-Certified Desktop is a package of security tools intended to promote the adoption of effective data security measures and policies on campus.
+Certified Desktop is a suite of applications and configurations, with reporting, intended to promote the adoption of effective data security measures and policies on campus.

 • Code42 (formerly Crashplan), cloud backup